algorandfoundation/ARCs/ARCs/arc-00xx.md

 >   `AssetSender` and `AssetReceiver` are not in a frozen state (see
 >   [below](#asset-freeze)).
 > - Succeed if the `Sender` of the transaction corresponds to the `ClawbackAddr`,
->   as persisted by the controlling smart contract.
+>   as persisted by the controlling Smart Contract.
 This enables clawback
 >   operations on the Smart ASA.
 >
-> Internally, the controlling smart contract SHOULD issue a clawback inner
+> Internally, the controlling Smart Contract SHOULD issue a clawback inner
 > transaction that transfers the `AssetAmount` from `AssetSender` to
 > `AssetReceiver`.
 The inner transaction will fail on the usual conditions (e.g.
 > not enough balance).